Introduction - marketing vocab

 Paid media, is your advertising efforts.
 As suggested by the name, this channel shows that when done right, money talks.
 Using Pay Per Click (PPC), influencer marketing (we’ll get there), and paid content ads, this is the strategy used to get your name and product in front of your prospects.

 Earned media is the high five you get at a crowded party that gets people’s attention.
 It’s the shares on social media, the name-drops on Twitter, and reviews in an online magazine.
 The result?
-With a genuine hype (and/ or some good PR), earned media turns heads and gets people talking.
+With some genuine hype (and/ or some good PR), earned media turns heads and gets people talking.

 (Courtesy of Quora)